Moore Street

 grocer

-No taking pre-packaged items off the shelves.
-Instead, the grocer served his customers, putting all the items bought into very sustainable brown paper bags.
-Big tins lined some of the shelves that held such items as biscuits, broken biscuits and small items such as dried fruit.
-Larger bins held flour, sugar etc. The best thing about the grocer was the inexpensive treat of a small bag of broken biscuits.
+No taking pre-packaged items off the shelves, instead the grocer served his customers putting all the items bought into very sustainable brown paper bags.
+Big tins lined some of the shelves that held such items as biscuits, broken biscuits and small items such as dried fruit and larger bins held flour sugar etc. The best thing about the grocer was the inexpensive treat of a small bag of broken biscuits.
 Soon after we moved to Box Hill South, the amazing Foodland Supermarket opened and gone were the days of personal service and bags of broken biscuits for children.

 supermarket